towerofpower256/davidmac.pro/src/posts/2021-02-10-approval-reminder/index.md

 ---
 title: "Better SN Approvals #3 - Approval Reminders"
-description: ServiceNow approvals are incredibly useful, but overwhelmed approvers can often miss approvals.
+description: ServiceNow approvals are incredibly useful, but overwhelmed approvers can sometimes miss approvals.
 This easy tweak can help keep all approvals on the radar.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2021-02-10